-- 54. Because Mr. Timpa died in police custody, the Dallas Police Department was required to complete a Custodial Death Report, and submit it to the Texas Attorney General. - 55.
-Sergeant E. Merritt, while in the course and scope of his/her duties for and under color of law, completed the Custodial Death Report. - 56.
-The Dallas Police Department's Custodial Death Report4("CDR") states that Mr. Timpa appeared intoxicated. - 57.
-The CDR states that Mr. Timpa never threatened the officers involved. - 58.
-The CDR states that Mr. Timpa never resisted being handcuffed or arrested by the officers involved. - 59.
-The CDR states that Mr. Timpa never attempted to escape or flee from the officers involved. - 60.
-The CDR states that Mr. Timpa never attempted to hit or fight with the officers involved. - 61.
-The CDR states that Mr. Timpa never used a weapon to threaten or assault the officers involved. - 62.
-The CDR states that Mr. Timpa was securely handcuffed when the Dallas Police officers arrived.
+- 59. Because Mr. Timpa died in police custody, the Dallas Police Department was required to complete a Custodial Death Report, and submit it to the Texas Attorney General. - 60.
+Sergeant E. Merritt, while in the course and scope of his/her duties for and under color of law, completed the Custodial Death Report. - 61.
+The Dallas Police Department's Custodial Death Report("CDR") states that Mr. Timpa appeared intoxicated. - 62.
+The CDR states that Mr. Timpa never threatened the officers involved. - 63.
+The CDR states that Mr. Timpa never resisted being handcuffed or arrested by the officers involved. - 64.
+The CDR states that Mr. Timpa never attempted to escape or flee from the officers involved.